SNCASE SE-1010

-The SNCASE SE-1010 was a late 1940s French photo-survey aircraft designed and built by SNCASE for the Institut Géographique National, one prototype was built but it crashed and the project was cancelled.
+The SNCASE SE-1010 was a late 1940s French photo-survey aircraft designed and built by SNCASE for the Institut Géographique National.
+One prototype was built, but it crashed and the project was cancelled.

 Design and development

-In 1945 SNCASE had designed a "stratospheric" transport for transatlantic postal work designated the SE-1000, it was not built but given a modified nose-section it was built as high-altitude photo-survey aircraft for the Institut Géographique National and designated the SE-1010.
-If not used as a survey aircraft it was proposed to produce it as a 14-passenger transport.
+In 1945 SNCASE designed a "stratospheric" transport for transatlantic postal work designated the SE-1000.
+The design was not built, but after the nose section was modified, it was built as high-altitude photo-survey aircraft for the Institut Géographique National, and re-designated the SE-1010.
+If it was decided not to use it as a survey aircraft, it was proposed to produce it as a 14-passenger transport instead.

-The SE-1010 was a sleek-looking, four-engined, mid-wing monoplane powered by four Gnome-Rhône 14R 14-cylinder two-row air-cooled radial engine.
+The SE-1010 was a sleek, four-engined, mid-wing monoplane powered by four Gnome-Rhône 14R 14-cylinder two-row air-cooled radial engines.
 The prototype SE-1010, with French test registration F-WEEE, first flew on 24 November 1948.
-On 1 October 1949 the prototype entered a flat-spin during test flying from Mariganne, it crashed killing the six crew near Carcès.
+On 1 October 1949 the prototype entered a flat spin during test flying from Mariganne and crashed, killing the six person crew near Carcès.
 The project was canceled and the three aircraft being built were not completed.